geekinryxnn/Grocery-Manager/README.md

 1. Run the application:
     ```bash
     python -m grocery_cli.main glist
     ```
-2. Follow the on-screen prompts to manage your grocery lists
+2. Follow the on-screen prompts to manage your grocery lists.